xvitaly/srcrepair/docs/source/faq.rst

 You can download if from official `Microsoft Download website <https://www.microsoft.com/net/download/dotnet-framework-runtime>`__.

-.. index:: faq, windows xp, windows vista
+.. index:: windows xp, windows vista
 .. _faq-legacy:

 How can I run this program under Windows XP/Vista?